oVirt/ovirt-site/source/sla/quota.html.md

 This section describes issues that might need special consideration when writing this feature.
 Better sooner than later :-)

-     1. Installer / Upgrader
+1. Installer / Upgrader - Disk and Storage Pool should be attached to the default unlimited Quota.
-      a. ....
-     1. DB Upgrade
+2. DB Upgrade -
-      a.
-For each DC, add Administrator Quota, which will be attached to all the users currently using the VM's in the DC.(see [[Features/Design/Quota#upgrade behaviour|upgrade logic]]) b.
-Initialize the Quota users table depending on the users in the system.
+    1. For each DC, add Administrator Quota, which will be attached to all the users currently using the VM's in the DC.(see [upgrade logic](Features/Design/Quota#upgrade%20behaviour))
-     1. MLA
-      a. ....
+    2. Initialize the Quota users table depending on the users in the system.

+3. MLA - Remove user from the system should also remove the user from the Quota_users table
-     1. Migrate
+4. Migrate
-      a. ...
-     1. Compatibility levels
-      a.
-Supported DC versions ....
-      a.
-Supported Cluster versions ....
+5. Compatibility levels - The feature will be supported only for 2.3 VMs and up.
-     1. Backward compatibility issues
+6. Backward compatibility issues
-     1. API changes (changes required in the API between components (GUI/REST  Backend  VDSM  libvirt))
+7. API changes - new command queries for GUI and REST.

 ### Appendix